 When you are fishing together with your friends, or when you have the whole family with you, a double burner stove enables you to cook more food at once.

-The NJ-268 Double Camping Gas Stove is such a stove, and a super aptly priced one at that!
-It sells for around ?60, which is a lot of stove for your money.
+The Coleman Gas Camping Stove is such a stove, and a super aptly priced one at that!

-Stainless steel material, low ground design, easy to clean; all in all a great camping stove!
+Simple push-button ignition, low ground design, wind-blocking panels, easy to clean; all in all a great camping stove!
 Just buy a few extra gas cartridges and you’re good to go!

 If you’re fishing on your own, a single burner gas stove is totally sufficient!
 I recommend the Coleman PowerPack One Burner Propane Stove, which is a solid choice for fishing trips.